-Course Maximum Number Of Absences Allowed DEV010, DEV020, DEV030 The equivalent of one week of class 100 and 200 level courses The equivalent of two weeks of class 300 and 400 level courses To be determined by instructor On-ground subterm courses (Culinary, Baking & Pastry, Hospitality) The equivalent of one week of class Clinical Coursework and fieldwork in the Health Sciences To be determined by the instructor
+Course Maximum Number Of Absences Allowed DEV010, DEV020, DEV030 The equivalent of one week of class 100 and 200 level courses The equivalent of two weeks of class 300 and 400 level courses To be determined by instructor On-ground Subterm courses (Culinary, Baking & Pastry, Hospitality) The equivalent of one week of class Clinical Coursework and fieldwork in the Health Sciences To be determined by the instructor

 Students enrolled in credit-bearing courses at Lackawanna College will be administratively withdrawn (AW) from any course(s) in which they accumulate absences beyond the maximum number allowed.
 This will be recorded as an AW on the student's transcript and will calculate as an F unless a student finalizes the withdrawal prior to the last day to withdraw from courses.
-Changes in credit hours due to AWs or withdrawals may impact financial aid/billing, so students should contact Financial Services prior to any changes in credit hours.
+Changes in credit hours due to Aws or withdrawals may impact financial aid/billing, so students should contact Financial Services prior to any changes in credit hours.
 Students wishing to withdraw or not be impacted by the AW, should contact their advisor or the Student Success Center to officially withdraw from class (see Withdrawal from Course or College).

-After week 10, students will no longer be dropped from courses for lack of attendance and will instead receive the course grade earned, assuming zeros on all missed assignments, projects, tests, quizzes, participation, etc. These norms will apply for traditional fall and spring semester schedules.
+After week 10, students who are passing a course will no longer be administratively withdrawn from the course for lack of attendance and will instead receive the course grade earned, assuming zeros on all missed assignments, projects, tests, quizzes, participation, etc. However, a student with a course grade of F after week 10 may still be administratively withdrawn by the instructor.
+These norms will apply for traditional fall and spring semester schedules.
 Separate scales will be devised for intersession and summer sessions.
+Students enrolled in online classes should refer to the Attendance Policy for Online Courses, which is included here and in each online course syllabus.

-Students enrolled in online classes should refer to the Attendance Policy for Online Courses, which is included in the Student Handbook and in each online course syllabus.
 Students who expect extended or planned absences should refer to the Student Handbook for those policies.
 The Office of Student Success or Center Advisor can provide additional guidance related to these situations.